 21. Clinica Dental

-This logo provides a clear allusion to what is waiting for you in the dental clinic except for just a standard oral hygiene procedure.
+It is an unethical logo.
+This logo provides a clear allusion to what is waiting for you in the dental clinic except for a standard oral hygiene procedure.
 A very striking example of the disappointing use of illustrations, resulting in a bad logo.

 22. Hilton Worldwide